wiktorspryszynski/spotify_music_recommender/README.md

 ## Technologies used

-Python
+-Python
     -Django
     -Spotipy

-Hopefully in the future
+-Hopefully in the future
     -Pyspark
     -TensorFlow
     -Docker